 - Focal Length – Wide lenses are designed to handle flare well.
 Telephoto lenses, on the other hand, are much worse in this sense because they are very complex and they can easily amplify everything.

 - Lens Quality – Optical quality of the lens can definitely impact lens flare.
 Bear in mind that multi-coated (MRC) lens elements have a huge impact on flare performance.
-It’s a good idea to invest in such lenses if you want to minimize lens flare in your photographs.
+It’s a good idea to invest in such lenses if you want to reduce lens flare in your photographs.

 - Filters – Just like low-quality lenses, low-quality filters can create more flare and ghosting issues in images.
 Unless you want to experiment with a lens flare in your images, don’t buy low-quality filters.